MartianZoo/solarnet/README.md

 ### Poke around in the implementation?

-Start with the generated API doc view (which hides private things).
+Start with the generated API doc view (because it hides private things).
 I don't know how to host it properly, so you'd have to `./gradlew dokkaHtmlMultiModule` and then look at `docs/api/index.html`.
 That would help give you an idea of which source files you want to dig further into.

 It's all written in [Kotlin](https://kotlinlang.org), which should in theory make the libraries usable from Java, JavaScript, and some other environments.
 I don't know how trivial or not that will be to do, but it certainly won't require porting the whole thing.